mark-omarov/ansible/README.md

 # Mark's Development Environment Ansible Playbook

+> [!WARNING]
+> This setup is outdated and should not be used.
+Please refer to [dotfiles](https://github.com/mark-omarov/dotfiles) repository going forward.

 This is a playbook to set up my development environment on a new machine.
 It's a work in progress, and I'm not sure how useful it will be to anyone else.
 I'm using it to document and automate my own setup.

 ## Ansible Installation